geange/lucene-go/README.md

 Due to the complexity of Lucene, the readability of the project code needs to be improved.

 The current project is not fully operational, and there is still a lot of work to be improved.
-Only a small number of class libraries can run independently, but there may be some bugs 😂
+Only a small number of class libraries can run independently, but there may be some bugs.

 ## example